-The Application Settings page enables you to choose options that you want to apply to the project.
+The Application Settings page enables you to choose options that apply to the project.
 You can see that you are creating a console application and not a Windows application.
-The Precompiled header option is a facility for compiling source files such as those from the standard library that do not change just once.
-When you recompile your program after making changes or additions to your code, the precompiled code will be reused as is.
-You can see on the right of the dialog options for using MFC, which I have mentioned, and ATL - the Application Template Library - which is outside the scope of this book.
-Here, you can leave things as they are and click Finish.
-The application wizard then creates the project with all the default files.
+The Precompiled header option is a facility for compiling header files such as those from the standard library that do not change frequently.
+When you compile your program after making changes or additions to your code, the precompiled code that has not been changed will be reused as is.
+This makes compiling your program faster.
+You can uncheck the Security Development Lifecycle Checks checkbox option; this feature adds functionality for managing large-scale professional projects and we won't be using these.
+On the right of the dialog there are options for using MFC, which I have mentioned, and ATL, which is outside the scope of this book.
+For this project you can leave the rest of the options as they are and click Finish.
+The application wizard will create the project with default files.

-The project folder will have the name that you supplied as the project name and will hold all the files making up the project definition.
+The project folder will have the name that you supplied as the project name and will hold the files making up the project definition.
 If you didn't change it, the solution folder has the same name as the project folder and contains the project folder plus the files defining the contents of the solution.
 If you use Windows Explorer to inspect the contents of the solution folder, you'll see that it contains four files:

-- A file with the extension .sln that records information about the projects in the solution. - A file with the extension .suo in which user options that apply to the solution will be recorded. - A file with the extension .sdf that records data about IntelliSense for the solution.
+- A file with the extension .sln that records information about the projects in the solution. - A file with the extension . suo in which user options that apply to the solution will be recorded.

+- A file with the extension .sdf that records data about IntelliSense for the solution.
 IntelliSense is the facility that I mentioned earlier that provides auto-completion and prompts you for code in the Editor window as you enter it. - A file with the extension .opensdf that records information about the state of the project.
 This file exists only while the project is open.

-If you use Windows Explorer to look in the Ex1_01 project folder, you will see that there are seven files initially, including a file with the name ReadMe.txt that contains a summary of the contents of the files that have been created for the project.
-The project you have created will automatically open in Visual C++ with the Solution Explorer pane, as in Figure 1-7.
+If you use Windows Explorer to look in the Ex1_01 project folder, you will see that there are seven files initially, including a file with the name ReadMe.txt that contains a summary of the contents of the files that have been created.
+The project will automatically open with the Solution Explorer pane, as in Figure 1-6.

 The Solution Explorer tab presents a view of all the projects in the current solution and the files they contain - here, of course, there is just one project.
-You can display the contents of any file as an additional tab in the Editor pane just by double-clicking the name in the Solution Explorer tab.
-In the Editor pane, you can switch instantly to any of the files that have been displayed just by clicking on the appropriate tab.
+You can display the contents of any file as an additional tab in the Editor pane by double-clicking the name in the Solution Explorer tab.
+In the Editor pane, you can switch instantly to any of the files that have been displayed by clicking the appropriate tab.

-The Class View tab displays the classes defined in your project and also shows the contents of each class.
+The Class View tab displays the classes in your project and shows the contents of each class.
 You don't have any classes in this application, so the view is empty.
-When I discuss classes you will see that you can use the Class View tab to move around the code relating to the definition and implementation of all your application classes quickly and easily.
+When I discuss classes you will see that you can use the Class View tab to move quickly and easily around the code relating to your application classes.